 LaKeshia founded Legacy Lending Mortgage Group in 2021 after being a loan officer herself and finding a desperate need for honest and ethical loan officers.
 She decided to make a conscious effort to educate people on the lending process.
 LaKeshia is licensed in SC and GA.

-Letia will work with homebuyers and their Loan Officer to gather necessary documentation to clear outstanding conditions on files to get file clear to close.
+Letia will work with homebuyers to gather necessary documentation to clear outstanding conditions on files to get file clear to close.
 She will also work closely with the underwriting team and attorney offices to ensure smooth operation of loan files.

 Step 1: KNOW YOUR FICO MORTGAGE SCORE (NOT CREDIT KARMA, NOT EXPERIAN, EQUIFAX, TRANSUNION, CREDIT WISE, CREDITCHECKTOTAL, PRIVACY GUARD, IDENTITY IQ, SMARTCREDIT, ETC)

 You need to know all 3 of your Mortgage FICO Scores and need the middle score.
 That is done by two ways: You can either apply for a home loan and this will give your mortgage scores with a hard inquiry.
 You can visit www.legacylendingmg.com/credit and get your mortgage scores and a credit analysis if needed.

 Step 2: If your score is above 580, you may put in an application for a home loan to see if you can get preapproved (SEE FAQ 4).
 If your score is below 580, you need to work on your credit to bring it above 580 and should request a credit analysis and once you have completed the steps and have above a 580 score, then you may apply for a home loan. *A 580 score is the minimum required score and does not guarantee approval*

 Step 3: After you have applied and received a pre-approval letter, contact a Real Estate Agent, if you don’t already have one and start looking for homes.